Chloramine Kitchen Water Filters / Chloramine Water Filters

 Some areas now add ammonia to the municipal water supply.
 They are doing this for two reasons.
 The first is in recognition of some scientific study results that suggest the byproducts of chlorine are carcinogenic.
 The other is that adding ammonia changes the chemistry of chlorine so that it continues to serve as a disinfectant, but in its new form lasts much longer.
 The form it takes on is chloramines.
 By definition, it is considerably harder to remove chloramine than chlorine.

-Every one of our kitchen canister water filters removes many hundreds of contaminants including chlorine, organic-based contaminants like hormones, chemical-based drugs, arsenic, lead, heavy metals, chlorination by-products like trihalomethanes, and pesticides in much the same way that Mother Earth uses the minerals in the rocks and ground to clean water as it runs through to the aquifers.
+Every one of our kitchen canister water filters removes over 600 contaminants including chlorine, organic-based contaminants like hormones, chemical-based drugs, arsenic, lead, heavy metals, chlorination by-products like trihalomethanes, and pesticides.
+Filtration happens in much the same way that Mother Earth uses the minerals in the rocks and ground to clean water as it runs through to the aquifers.